Painting contractors in

 Insurance Minimums

-General liability insurance minimum $300,000 recommended, though not state-mandated.
+General liability minimum $300,000 recommended, though not state-mandated.
 Workers compensation required if employing others.
-Vehicle insurance mandatory for commercial vehicles.
+Lead-safe certified contractors need additional coverage for RRP work.

 How to Get Licensed